-Archers, Crossbowmen, Cannon, and Irregulars may always fire.
-Horsemen equipped with missile weapons (e.g., crossbows, handguns, or javelins) may also fire (specify by scenario).
+Arquebusiers, Archers, Crossbowmen, Cannon, Mounted Crossbowmen/Arquebusiers, and Skirmishers may always fire.
 Other troop types may not fire.
-Cannon can fire at any target within 24 inches.
+Cannon can fire at any target within 24 inches (for Medium and Heavy Cannon) or 18 inches (for Light Cannon).
 All other fire has a range of 12 inches.
 The range is the shortest line of fire between the firing base and any base in the target unit.